jbrzozoski/Sparkplug/client_libraries/javascript/sparkplug-client/README.md

 * edgeNode: An ID that uniquely identifies the MQTT EoN Node within the infrastructure.
 * clientId: A unique ID for the MQTT client connection.
+* publishDeath: A flag indicating if a Node DEATH Certificate (NDEATH) should be published when the client is stopped (defaults to false).

 Here is a code example of creating and configuring a new client: